wordofwarning/wordofwarning.org/spring-summer-2012/WARN008/index.md

 Levantes Dance Theatre has a constant enthusiasm for fusing artistic disciplines and indulging in vibrant aesthetics.
 Current, bold and honest, the work visually explores contradictions: the mundane and divine, the absurd and the familiar in a kitsch cocoon of colourful activity.

 ####What People Have Said About Them
-*The Northern Ballet foyer no longer bristles with the wary fascination of bystanders as Levantes Theatre mixed cupcakes, made paper-chains, flew paper aeroplanes, and scattered confetti into the early gloaming.*' Aled Roberts, Head Receptionist, Northern Ballet.
+>The Northern Ballet foyer no longer bristles with the wary fascination of bystanders as Levantes Theatre mixed cupcakes, made paper-chains, flew paper aeroplanes, and scattered confetti into the early gloaming. *Aled Roberts, Head Receptionist, Northern Ballet.*

-*Members of Levantes Dance Theatre trace ambiguous themes of compulsive disorders, pleasures and sins through an intensely visual display.
-Inventive props and wacky costumes feature high on the agenda…* Josephine Leask, Resolution
+>Members of Levantes Dance Theatre trace ambiguous themes of compulsive disorders, pleasures and sins through an intensely visual display.
+Inventive props and wacky costumes feature high on the agenda…*Josephine Leask, Resolution*

 ####More
 *Canapé Art* is the performance of daily routine with a peculiar twist.
 A series of task are repeated, extended and submerged in sugar to playfully explore aspects of human behaviour.